AsombaChinonso/mobileDev-CitiWatchTower-App/README.md

 by default without any password or username, clicking the login button gives you a message with the username & password

+>Make sure you have cordova installed on your machine,
+> u could create a new cordova project
+> replace the www folder, index.html and config.xml file respectively
+> Well, i think thats all :)

 Thanks & Enjoy!

 Mobile app development (IONIC & CORDOVA)